Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Results

 We then decided to vary another parameter from its value in AlN to that of Al$_{0.6}$Sc$_{0.4}$N, while keeping all the other coefficients frozen to those of pure AlN.
 This coefficient is a purely elastic one and is therefore only involved in Eq.
 (3).
 It is $s_{3,3,1}$, which appears in front of $\eta_{H,3,3}$ there.
 The results are shown in Fig. 7b, and indicate that such enhancement of $s_{3,3,1}$ now allows two effects seen in Fig. 3b when increasing the Sc concentration to occur, namely the equilibrium energy of the wurtzite structure is moving up while that of the H5 structure is moving down.
 However, two undesirable effects {\it not} displayed by Fig. 3b happen as well: (1) the $u_{shift}$ at which the minimal energy of the H5 structure occurs is quite different from zero with its magnitude becoming even bigger when $s_{3,3,1}$ increases from 0.037 (value in AlN) to 0.075 (value in Al$_{0.6}$Sc$_{0.4}$N), and (2) for the largest value $s_{3,3,1}$=0.075, the wurtzite structure is still the minimum in energy.

 One way to overcome these two shortcomings is to vary both $\kappa$ and $s_{3,3,1}$, as demonstrated in Fig. 7c.
 In other words, varying at the same time these polar and elastic coefficients allows features seen in Fig. 3b when changing composition to occur.
 In particular, one does not need to tune the $B$ couplings between $u_{shift}$ and the strains to make that happen, despite the fact that Fig. 6 demonstrated that such coupling is essential to have two minima within the hexagonal symmetry.
-In other words, one message here is that such couplings do need to be taken into account in ferroelectric nitrides but do not necessarily need to be composition-dependent, unlike $\kappa$ and $s_{3,3,1}$ that have to vary with the Sc concentrations.
+In other words, one message here is that such couplings do need to be taken into account in ferroelectric nitrides but do not necessarily need to be composition-dependent, unlike $\kappa$ and $s_{3,3,1}$ that have to vary with the Sc concentrations (note that Fig. 7d shows that such dependency is basically linear).